zhanziyang/vue-croppa/README.md

   - `file` is a file object - same as what `getChosenFile()` returns.

 #### new-image
-- emitted when new valid image is set onto croppa (v0.2.0).
+- emitted when a new valid image is received and read successfully(v0.2.0).

+#### new-image-drawn
+- emitted when a new image is drawn on canvas for the first time.

 #### image-remove
 - emitted when image remove from croppa.